 - Question: Describe the history of the PA profession.

 - Question: What do you do outside of work or academic studies?

 - Question: Please discuss your answer to question #__ on the interview questionnaire.
-Or, What did you mean by __ on your essay?
+Or, what did you mean by __ in your essay?

 - Question: What accommodations, if any, do you need to successfully complete this program?